U.S. government tries to get fuel to storm-hit Northeast

 Homeland Security said it had received only one request from a company, which it did not identify, to waive the Jones Act.

-The law, part of the 1920 Merchant Marine Act, was created to support domestic jobs in the shipping industry.
+The Merchant Marine Act of 1920, better known as the Jones Act, was created to support jobs in the maritime industry.
 It requires goods moved between U.S. ports to be carried by ships built domestically and staffed by U.S. crews.

 The American Maritime Partnership (AMP), a domestic maritime industry group, said it was not aware of any cases where U.S. vessels had not been available to transport fuel, but it supported waivers in the aftermath of the massive storm.